 Conformity requirements apply in areas that are designated nonattainment or maintenance for federal air quality standards.
 For projects that affect highway capacity, or other projects where questions arise regarding conformity issues, a regional interagency consultation process is available to discuss and gain consensus on conformity issues.
-Areas in California that are subject to conformity requirements are shown at the Caltrans air quality web page.
+Areas in California that are subject to conformity requirements are shown at the Division of Environmental Analysis Air Quality web page.
 A map and a table of affected areas (with links to relevant transportation planning and air quality agencies) are available.

-There may be several distinct air quality analyses or studies performed in support of the project development process, both at the PID and environmental document phases.
+There may be several distinct air quality analyses or studies performed in support of the project development process, both at the PID and the PA&ED phases.
 For many projects, a technical report is completed to summarize studies, outline conformity information, and provide other needed information for the environmental document.

-- it has no potential air quality impacts subject to NEPA analysis according to the initial screening procedure of the CO Protocol, and qualifies for a Categorical Exclusion under NEPA, AND
+- it has no potential air quality impacts subject to NEPA analysis according to the initial screening procedure of the CO Protocol, and qualifies for a NEPA Categorical Exclusion pursuant to 23 USC 326 (except for 771.117[c] or 771.117[c]), AND

 - it qualifies for a Categorical Exemption under CEQA.

-For projects in areas subject to Conformity, conformity documentation should be prepared and filed with the NEPA CE even if no other air quality analysis is determined to be necessary.
+For projects in areas subject to conformity, the conformity documentation and the Air Quality Conformity Findings Checklist must be prepared and filed with the NEPA CE even if no other air quality analysis is determined to be necessary.
 The documentation should also cover consultation with FHWA/FTA, the MPO, and air agencies, where needed.